Vasectomy Reversal in Indianapolis, Indiana

 Vasectomy Reversal Training

-Both Dr. Kovac and Dr. Tatem are the only Medical Doctors specializing in the treatment of Men’s Health and Male Infertility in the State of Indiana.
+Both Dr. Kovac and Dr. Tatem are the only Medical urologists specializing in the treatment of Men’s Health and Male Infertility in the State of Indiana.

 They are both Board Certified Urologists that have completed the prestigious in Male Fertility and Microsurgery training program at the Baylor College of Medicine under the guidance of Drs.
 Lipshultz and Lamb.